 Will is developing a practice covering a wide range of international trade cases including sales on FOB, CIF, C&F, FAS or other terms.
-He recently acted for sellers under FOB contract in relation to a $700k dispute over damage to steel billets.
+He recently acted as sole counsel for sellers under FOB contract in relation to a $700k dispute over damage to steel billets.

-Having spent time on secondment with a leading London insurer Will is familiar with the Lloyd’s market and with a wide range of shipping, aviation and space policies including P&I, H&M, FD&D, K&R, and cargo (including cargo throughput policies and Institute Cargo Clauses).
+Having spent time on secondment with a leading London insurer Will is familiar with the Lloyd’s market and with a wide range of shipping, aviation, space, and other policies including P&I, H&M, FD&D, K&R, and cargo (including cargo throughput policies and Institute Cargo Clauses).
+Recent examples include:

-- Providing urgent Advice to an insurer on policy coverage issues arising from the kidnap (and removal from the vessel) of crew and a ransom demand;
+- Provided urgent Advice (sole counsel) to an insurer on policy coverage issues arising from the kidnap (and removal from the vessel) of crew and a ransom demand.

-- Advising on the scope of ‘add-on’ cover in relation to a H&M policy with an agreed value in excess of US$15m following a superyacht fire;
+- Advised on the scope of ‘add-on’ cover in relation to a H&M policy with an agreed value in excess of US$15m following a superyacht fire.

-- Advising on an exclusion of contractual liability clause in an Employers’ liability policy;
+- Advised on an exclusion of contractual liability clause in an Employers’ liability policy.

-- Advising on the scope of a legal defence costs clause in a General Liability Insurance policy.
+- Advised on the scope of a legal defence costs clause in a General Liability Insurance policy.

-- Advising on potential exclusion clauses following a damage to 3rd party property due to an unexpected power surge.
+- Advised on potential exclusion clauses following a damage to 3rd party property due to an unexpected power surge.